-Roti is an indian flatbread.
+Roti is an Indian flatbread.
 There are many ways to eat roti.
 It can be paired with a curry or eaten on its own.
 My kids love to have it with butter and honey spread on top.
 It can be intimidating to make roti, but its really not too bad once you have made it a couple of times.
 It’s one of those things where practice makes perfect.
 Here I’ll show you How to Make Roti with easy step by step instructions and photos.

-You can make Roti with whole wheat flour or special chapati flour (can be found in the ethnic section at large grocery stores).
+You can make rotli (roti) with whole wheat flour or special chapati flour (can be found in the ethnic section at large grocery stores).
 I prefer whole wheat flour since it is slightly healthier.

-One of the trickiest parts of making rotli (roti) is to get it to fluff up with air while it is cooking.
+One of the trickiest parts of making roti is to get it to fluff up with air while it is cooking.
 You need this to happen so that it doesn’t become dense and heavy.
-A strategy that my mom taught me is once you have separated the dough into smaller balls, flatten each ball and brush a tiny bit of olive oil on top.
+A strategy that Alnaar’s mom taught her is once you have separated the dough into smaller balls, flatten each ball and brush a tiny bit of olive oil on top.
 Sprinkle on some flour and then pinch the dough around the oil/flour portion back into a ball.
 See above photo for a visual.

 Another crucial point is that the pan (you can use a tawa or a griddle) must be very hot before you start.
 Make sure that you have the burner running on medium to medium high heat for at least 5 minutes before you start cooking the first roti.
 The above photo gives you a visual for what the roti should look like at each phase of cooking.
 Note that it does not take much more than 2 minutes per roti.
 With the right temperature, the roti should balloon up.
 If the temperature is too high, the roti will burn before it gets a chance to balloon up.
 And if temperature is too low, it will not balloon up at all.